 If you are using it to increase your fat intake, you can have a higher fat content than protein.

-However, keep in mind that it provides saturated fats, which can potentially lead to heart disease.
+However, keep in mind that it provides saturated fats, which are associated with heart disease.
 Hence, make sure that you add it as your source of protein and focus on healthy fats like avocado, nuts, and seeds.

 Finally, it is an excellent source of calcium.
 A diet high in calcium can prevent osteoporosis (significant in women going through menopause) and can help reduce blood pressure.